Faabrisgro/zenas_web_Catalog/README.md

-### You can access to the "app" we
-bsite with the following link:
+### You can access to the "app" website with the following link:

 https://zenaswebcatalog-xrdvzdiz7nawb7avksn2dn.streamlit.app/